dar5hak/dar5hak.github.io/content/digital-garden/signal-journaling.md

 - **Privacy**, first and foremost.
 Signal’s whole schtik is that it is secured with end-to-end encryption, and they can’t see your data even if they want to.
 Unlike WhatsApp, Signal’s encryption implementation is open source and its code can be audited by anyone.
 - **Timestamped entries**.
 That’s exactly what chat messages are.
 - **Media attachments**?
 Sure.
 - **Search**.
 You can do simple text searches across your history.
-I can’t imaging needing anything more sophisticated than that.
+I can’t imagine needing anything more sophisticated than that.
 - **Linked entries**.
 If I make an entry for to set a personal goal and then want to add more entries for milestones/progress, I can just reply to the original message.
 The replies button lets me see all replies at once.
 - **Cross-platform sync**?
 Pretty much.
 You don’t get a web app, but there are native apps for all major platforms, although the only ones I need are Linux and Android.
 - **Simple interface**?
 You can’t get much simpler than a chat application.